Not sure if Kid To Kid is right for you?

 Potential Mitigations

-- Your attorney should carefully review the disclosures related to the predecessor in Items 1, 3, and 4.
+- An attorney should carefully review the FDD's disclosures about any predecessors in Items 1, 3, and 4.

 Pattern of Litigation